praecipitator/Ba2Repacker/README.md

 #### Override MO2 Profile Name:
 If left empty, the patcher will try to read the current selected MO2 profile from the config files.
-Otherwise, this profile will be used instead.
+Otherwise, the currently-used profile will be used ("selected_profile" in the current ModOrganizer.ini).

+#### Override ModOrganizer.ini path:
+If the automatic MO2 detection isn't working for you, you can specify a full path to your ModOrganizer.ini file here.

 ## Disclaimer: